Calculate your net paycheck after federal taxes, Social Security, Medicare, and deductions. See exactly what you take home per pay period.

 Your employer matches the standard FICA taxes, paying an additional 6.2% for Social Security and 1.45% for Medicare on your behalf.
 If you are self-employed, you are responsible for both the employee and employer portions, resulting in a combined self-employment tax rate of 15.3% (12.4% for Social Security plus 2.9% for Medicare).
 However, self-employed individuals can deduct the employer-equivalent half of their self-employment tax when calculating their adjusted gross income, which provides some relief.
 Understanding FICA taxes is critical because unlike federal income tax, they are flat-rate taxes with no standard deduction or personal exemptions to reduce the taxable base.

 One of the most effective strategies for increasing your net paycheck is to take full advantage of pre-tax deductions.
 Contributing to a traditional 401(k) or 403(b) retirement plan reduces your taxable income dollar for dollar.
-In 2026, the contribution limit is $24,500 (or $31,000 if you are age 50 or older).
+In 2026, the contribution limit is $24,500 (or $32,500 if you are age 50 or older).
 If you have access to a high-deductible health plan, a Health Savings Account (HSA) offers a triple tax advantage: contributions are tax-deductible, the balance grows tax-free, and qualified withdrawals for medical expenses are also tax-free.
 The 2026 HSA contribution limits are $4,400 for individual coverage and $8,750 for family coverage.
+Use our HSA calculator to estimate your potential tax savings.
 Flexible Spending Accounts (FSAs) for healthcare or dependent care expenses also reduce your taxable income, though they come with use-it-or-lose-it rules that require more careful planning.

 Beyond retirement and health accounts, review your W-4 withholding to make sure you are not having too much or too little tax withheld.
 If you consistently receive a large tax refund, you are effectively giving the government an interest-free loan.
 Adjusting your W-4 to reduce withholding puts more money in each paycheck throughout the year.
 Tax credits such as the Earned Income Tax Credit, Child Tax Credit, and education credits directly reduce your tax liability and can significantly boost your after-tax income.
 Additionally, employer benefits like commuter benefits, employer-paid life insurance (up to $50,000 of coverage is tax-free), and tuition reimbursement programs can provide valuable compensation without increasing your taxable income.